 I said, “Earl fired his pistol inside a bar.
 Someone could’ve been killed.”

 Cassie’s eyes dampened.
 “Nick, maybe you could be a steadying influence on Earl and keep him away from trouble?”

-Earl was as controllable as a Longhorn Bull at tea.
-Cassie’s brow was furrowed.
+Earl was controllable like a Longhorn bull at tea.
+Cassie’s brow furrowed.
 I took her in my arms and kissed her.

 She said, “I don’t know what I would do if I lost Earl.
 You’ll watch his back?”

 The next week, Earl called.
 “Meet me at The Jumping Toad at eight tonight.”